No U-Turn (film)

 No U-Turn is a 2022 Nigerian biographical documentary film written and directed by Ike Nnaebue.
 The film reflects the real issues regarding migration and the difficulties confronted by the African immigrants.

 Synopsis

-The film revolves around the director's own personal life as he undertakes a mission to trace back his journey that he made 27 years ago when he left Nigeria as a young man in order to try and reach Europe by road, taking the route via Benin, Mali, and Mauritania to Morocco.
+The film revolves around the director's personal life as he undertakes a mission to trace back his journey that he made 27 years ago when he left Nigeria as a young man in order to try and reach Europe by road, taking the route via Benin, Mali, and Mauritania to Morocco.
 He meets those who are taking the same trip, just as he did over the years in pursuit of a better life, and through conversations with them, he tries to understand the aspirations of young people in West Africa.

 Production

 The film was produced by Generation Africa and it was one of the 25 films which was selected for the Generation Africa project.
 The film project marked the maiden feature-length documentary directorial venture for filmmaker Ike Nnaebue.
 The film is a co-production between Nigeria, France, South Africa and Germany.
 The film was also produced in collaboration with Passion 8 Communications, Elda Production and Social Transformation, Arte France and Empowerment Projects (STEPS).